 In the UK market, several retirement investment vehicles are commonly used to build a nest egg for retirement.
 Consider the following options:

-- Workplace Pension Schemes: Many employers in the UK offer workplace pension schemes, such as defined contribution plans or auto-enrolment schemes.
+- Workplace Pension Schemes: Many employers in the UK offer workplace pension schemes, such as defined contribution plans or auto-enrolment schemes, as well as incentives like the cycle to work scheme.
 Take advantage of these schemes, which often involve employer contributions and tax benefits.

 - Personal Pension Plans: Personal pension plans, such as self-invested personal pensions (SIPPs), allow individuals to contribute towards their retirement independently.
 These plans offer flexibility and control over investment choices, enabling you to tailor your portfolio to align with your retirement goals.